 These are some of the jobs that benefit from the holder having CompTIA A+ Certification.

 The main requirement for being a good support technician is to understand the technology in use in the company you work for.
 Having CompTIA A+ is a good start.
 Once you start work, you will begin to learn the specifics of the way the company operates and how the PCs, etc, are used – operating systems, office software, networking, types of printers and other peripherals, etc. This will help with fixing problems.

 Most companies operate a help desk, which users can phone or email to request help with PC problems.
-The help desk is normally manned by what is referred to as “first line??? support staff, who can fix simple issues, but have to pass more complicated ones to “second line??? support.
+The help desk is normally manned by what is referred to as “level one” support staff, who can fix simple issues but have to pass more complicated ones to “level two” support.
 A support technician is involved in resolving these problems.
 This might be done remotely (connecting to the user’s PC over the network and fixing the issue) or by visiting the user in person.

 The help desk will use a system for recording user problems and their solutions, so a technician needs to keep this system updated.
 This will allow you to check for solutions to problems if they reoccur.
 This can save a lot of time!